-The Support Services for Students with Disabilities Office makes every effort to assist students with disabilities in order to provide the opportunity for a successful college experience.
+The Accessibility Office makes every effort to assist students with disabilities in order to provide the opportunity for a successful college experience.

 If you are facing the challenge of a physical or cognitive disability--along with the pressures of academic life--you may need some assistance.

 WVNCC makes every effort to provide accessible facilities and programs for individual disabilities